 Additionally, evidence and outcomes have shown that a good majority of patients with disk herniations recover well with physical therapy intervention – with and without surgical intervention.

-Signs and Symptoms of Disc Herniations
+Signs and Symptoms of Herniated Disc

 The tricky part about disc herniations actually lie in its symptoms.
 Patients may have mild to intense spine pain – or no pain at all.
 As mentioned earlier, there is a large portion of the population who present with asymptomatic disc herniations.